 An abscess is a localised collection of pus that forms because of an infection.
 Abscesses can occur in almost any part of the body.

-- What are the alternatives to a skin abscess drainage?
+What are the treatments to a skin abscess?

 About a skin abscess